vippsas/vipps-solutions/recurring-and-login/README.md

 ## Sequence diagram

-Sequence diagram for the subscriptions with login flow.
+Sequence diagram for the subscription signup with login flow and initial charge.

 ``` mermaid
 sequenceDiagram